 When a character crosses a hex during his movement, which is adjacent to an enemy who is in a position to attack, he must immediately face an infiltration test, before continuing his movement.
+A stun enemy is therefore excluded as he can't attack.
+Consequences of an infiltration test are put in effect immediately (a wounded character may not end up his movement as a result).
 The opposing player rolls 1D10 and checks the Infiltration Table in § 4.3.1.
 He rolls the die as many times as there are enemies adjacent to the hex in question (only one attack per enemy per phase).

 This rule only applies to hexes that are being crossed.
-A character that ends his movement on a hex adjacent to an enemy must attack all enemies adjacent to that hex or make an infiltration check for each he will not attack and who is not attacked in this same phase.
+It is not necessary to perform a test: